-6. The time period for receiving a ruling on a motion for new trial, after which the motion is overruled by operation of law; and whether to file such a motion, consider:
+6. The time period for receiving a ruling on a motion for new trial, after which the motion is overruled by operation of law; and

 7. The requirement that a trial court make written findings if a motion for new trial is granted.